Royal Horse Guards: Wars of succession

-Fontenoy

-The Blues were gallant in the defeat at Fontenoy in May 1745 under the leadership of Lord Craufurd near the village of Vezon.
-"The behavior of The Blue Guards is highly to be commended which must in great measure be attributed to the conduct of their Major Charles Jenkinson and his care of them".
-But the Blues still suffered the worst allied casualties.
-At Barri Wood the French cannon had ripped through their ranks causing terrible damage.
+During the early eighteenth century the Blues were widely dispersed throughout the north country.
+Following the outbreak of the War of the Austrian Succession in 1740, the Royals became part Honywood's brigade, arriving in Flanders in August 1742.
+An account of the campaign was provided by Dr John Buchanan, the regimental surgeon.
+The unit took part in the 1743 Battle of Dettingen, after which the Household Cavalry Brigade was formed for the first time, comprising the Life Guards, Horse Grenadiers, and Blues.

 Granby and Seven Years' War

 During the Seven Years' War, the Blues fought alongside Prince Ferdinand.
-The largest cavalry regiment, The Blues colonelcy was assumed by the Marquis of Granby.
+The largest cavalry regiment, The Blues colonelcy was assumed by John Manners, Marquess of Granby.
 This great soldier understood the importance of morale.
-In the mould of Ligonier, a predecessor, he established a brave and efficient force.
+In the mould of John Ligonier, 1st Earl Ligonier, a predecessor, he established a brave and efficient force.
 His successor, Henry Seymour Conway was one of the greatest colonels the regiment ever had over a 25-year period.
 Granby however, retained a passionate interest in the welfare of The Blues; his generosity and hospitality expressed later in a legion of public houses.
 Granby was in charge of the second division at Battle of Minden Heath in August 1759.
 The Blues posted sentries called Vedettes, who were so close when the French attacked that the regiment was thrown back.
 The Blues were eager to charge in after the infantry surge to Minden walls, but owing to Lord George Sackville's orders the reinforcements were delayed.
 Sackville was court-martialled and found guilty of disobeying orders.

-The allies had saved Hanover, and driven Marshall Contades back towards the Rhine.
+The allies had saved Hanover, and driven Marshal Louis Georges Érasme de Contades back towards the Rhine.
 By December 1759 The Blues were exhausted looking forward to a winter break at Osnabrück.
 Lieutenant-Colonel Johnston went to recruit in England; and found the Dragoon Guards who wanted to join for the superior conditions in The Blues.
 Granby was depressed by his son's death and that of his wife too, and the loss of his stud, so he decided to set up a Widows' Fund, and to provide better regimental medical care.
 His cousin, Russell Manners was raised to battalion command; and King George II's interest in The Blues was inherited by George III.
 Granby commanded The Blues and The Royals on their march south from Paderborn.
 At Warburg on 31 July 1760, The Blues lined up in the centre.
 The British force of 8,000 stole a march on the French positions, and charging headlong into the enemy dispersed a force of 24,000.
-The famous 'Charge' on trumpet and bugle sent Granby's men into history:"For we Rout'd all before us – Down precipices, over hollow ways we went like a torrent as the French general term'd it, which struck such a panick so that they [led] without firing a shot.
-The Marquis of Granby persued the enemy above 10 miles".
+The famous 'Charge' on trumpet and bugle sent Granby's men into history: